 A kin of kindly epiphany, unblinding, not whiskey aflame in your raw throat, a mud dog’s bouche to your uncupped groin, but the silent soft brush of a cat rub against your leg to say hello and please pay attention to her.

-A look inside of “Scamble and Cramble: Two Hep Cats and Other Tall Tales”:
+Readers can now look inside “Scamble and Cramble: Two Hep Cats and Other Tall Tales.”
+Take a look!